What is Term Insurance?

 And speaking of disadvantages, term insurance has just one - there is no payback if you survive the term.
 If you outlive your term insurance policy duration, you do not receive anything back.

-A point to remember, (although not an outright disadvantage) is that the insurer won’t pay the claim if you die due to suicide, within one year of taking the term insurance policy.
-All the premium payments made in the first year, however, will be returned to your family.
+A point to remember, (although not an outright disadvantage) is that the insurer won’t pay the claim amount if you pass away because of suicide during the first year of policy purchase.
+In this case, all the premiums you've paid during the year will be given back to your nominee.

 The purpose of term insurance is to cover risk - it is a pure risk plan and aims at protecting your family and their needs after your death.
 And, it does its job well, for a very low cost.
 If you have financial dependents, we strongly recommend that you purchase a term insurance plan to protect their financial future, should your death happen during the term insurance policy term.

 Post it on the Beshak Insurance Forum and get answers from insurance experts within 6 to 8 hours!

 - Term insurance is a type of life insurance, which provides your family with a sum assured in case you die during the term of the policy.